 (800) USC-CARE (800-872-2273)

-Finally, Oscar’s primary care physician diagnosed him with spasmodic dysphonia.
-Spasmodic dysphonia is a neurological disorder which causes the voice muscles to spasm during speech.
+Finally, Oscar’s primary care physician diagnosed him with spasmodic dysphonia, a neurological disorder which causes the voice muscles to spasm during speech.

 Oscar was then referred to Michael Johns III, MD, professor of clinical otolaryngology at the USC Voice Center of Keck Medicine of USC.
 “I knew immediately that Dr. Johns was going to be able to help me find a solution to the problem with my voice,” Oscar said.
 “His confidence was the reason I wanted to work with him; I knew he was going to do the job right.”